bobheadxi/gobenchdata/CONTRIBUTING.md

 ### GitHub Action

 The code for the Action is in the `Dockerfile` and `entrypoint.sh`.
-It is continuously tested by the [demo workflow](https://github.com/bobheadxi/gobenchdata/blob/master/.github/workflows/push.yml), though `VERSION=master` must be set in the [Dockerfile](https://github.com/bobheadxi/gobenchdata/blob/master/Dockerfile#L9).
+It is continuously tested by the [demo workflow](https://github.com/bobheadxi/gobenchdata/blob/master/.github/workflows/push.yml).
-This variable is set to specific versions for releases.

 [`act`](https://github.com/nektos/act) is a great tool to test Actions locally.